onflow/fcl-js/.changeset/big-files-promise.md

 "@onflow/fcl-core": patch
 ---

-Do not require a service to be passed to `fcl.authenticate` if user is already logged in
+Do not check that discovery service is provider in `fcl.authenticate` if user is already logged in